voldemortX/pytorch-auto-drive/README.md

 # My segmentation codebase
-Segmentation models (DeeplabV3, DeeplabV2, etc.) based on Python 3.6.8 and
+Segmentation models (Deeplab, FCN, ERFNet) based on Python 3.6.8 and

 Pytorch 1.2.0 (cuda 10.0) & torchvision 0.4.0 with mixed precision training, since 1.2.0 is 100% compatible with apex.